How South African citizens can visit and live in Croatia: Guide for 2023

-Starting in 2021, digital nomads can be granted temporary residence based on their remote work as long as they are not working for any Croatian companies.
-Third-country citizens can now apply for this permit.
+Digital nomads can be granted temporary residence based on their remote work as long as they are not working for any Croatian companies.
+This program is only open to third-country nationals.

 - This permit is only for up to 1 year and it is not renewable.
 Six months after the expiration of your permit, you can apply for a new permit.

 - You are not allowed to do any work for a Croatian company.

 Here is a post that explains the requirements and process for applying for a permit based on being a digital nomad.

 View frequently asked questions about Croatia’s digital nomad permit here.